FAQs

 • chevron_rightHow often do I need to paint my house?

 We ask that residents paint their homes every seven years.
-Once a home reaches that age, we will send a letter to all owners whose homes were built that year and ask them to submit plans for repainting.
+Once a home reaches that age, we will send a letter to all owners whose homes were built that year and ask them to submit a submittal form for repainting.
 If you receive a letter and disagree that your home needs painting, we allow you to provide a letter from a painting contractor stating that the home does not need to be repainted.
 We will then provide an extension for up to one year and can revisit again once that time frame is up.

 • chevron_rightCan we have our own garage sale?